Join our 4 month medical assistant program

 A medical interpreter or translator has to complete special training and pass a test that ensures they are fluent in the language they plan to use for their interpreting job.
 Medical interpreters often have to help healthcare providers give complex diagnoses and instructions about how to manage diseases.

-• Median salary: $57,090
+• Median salary: $59,440

-• Number of jobs in the US: 68,700
+• Number of jobs in the US: 78,300

 Orderly

-• Median salary: $36,830
+• Median salary: $39,430

-• Number of jobs in the US: 48,710
+• Number of jobs in the US: 1,469,400

-• Education/training/certification required: High school diploma
+• Education required: High school diploma or GED

 Transporter

 Transporters usually push a stable patient to their destination in a wheelchair, but at times their job can become quite complicated.
 Some intensive care unit patients may need to travel in their hospital bed and can be connected to a ventilator, tube feedings, IV medications, and even devices like an artificial heart during transport.
-These types of extremely sick patients should always travel with a transporter and a physician assistant.
+These extremely sick patients always travel with a transporter and a physician assistant.

-• Median salary: $28,080
+• Median salary: $32,580

-• Number of jobs in the US: 37,811
+• Number of jobs in the US: 11,520

-• Education/training/certification required: High school diploma
+• Education required: High school diploma or GED

 Monitor Technician

-A good monitoring technician can help prevent an emergency by identifying subtle changes in heart rhythm or other vital signs.
+A good monitoring technician can help prevent an emergency by identifying dangerous changes in heart rhythm or other vital signs.
 Monitoring technicians may also be asked to directly watch over a patient who is confused or combative to make sure that they do not harm themselves during their hospital stay.

-• Median salary: $35,460
+• Median salary: $66,170

-• Number of jobs in the US: 18,000
+• Number of jobs in the US: 55,660

 Sanitation Technician

-• Median salary: $32,703
+• Median salary: $35,930

-• Number of jobs in the US: 152,119
+• Number of jobs in the US: 2,431,600

-• Education/training/certification required: On-the-job training.
+• Education required: On-the-job training

 Dietitian Aide

-• Median salary: $30,555
+• Median salary: $36,520

-• Number of jobs in the US: 16,290
+• Number of jobs in the US: 24,240

-• Education/training/certification required: High school diploma.
+• Education required: High school diploma or GED

-Working in healthcare before physician assistant school is a great way to strengthen your application and help you get into a great PA school.
+Working in healthcare before physician assistant school is a great way to strengthen your application.
 While not all PA schools require clinical experience, all of them will look positively on any experience you do have.
+If you are on the lower end of the GPA requirements to get into PA school, having a lot of clinical experience can help.

 Consider working one of the above jobs in the summers of your undergraduate years or part-time while attending school.
-Not only can these help you get into PA school, but they can also help you get a job once you graduate.

-Getting used to working around patients or in a hospital can also make things easier once you start your physician assistant career.
+Not only can these roles help you get into PA school, but they can also help you land a better job once you graduate.
+Getting used to working around patients or in a hospital can make it just a bit easier for you to start your physician assistant career.

 >> Learn more about Stepful’s Online Medical Assistant Training Program